Internal architecture

 It uses the Postgres datastore to persist its state using an ORM.

-Description: Make the interface between Ryax and the computing resources to launch modules and run workflows.
+Description: Make the interface between Ryax and the computing resources to launch actions and run workflows.
 Thus, it does the deploying, running, and scheduling of workflows.
 It also manages the execution metadata and data.

 https://gitlab.com/ryax-tech/dev/backend/runner